GoldenChrysus/ffxiv-ember-overlay/README.md

 ### ACTWebSocket
 0. If you already have Advanced Combat Tracker (ACT), ACTWebSocket, and OverlayProc setup and configured to your liking, skip to step 15.
     - ACTWebSocket version 1.3.3.9 is required.
-You may encounter issues with images not displaying correctly in earlier versions.
+Images may not display correctly in earlier versions.
 1. Ensure ACT is installed and working by following [these instructions](https://gist.github.com/TomRichter/e044a3dff5c50024cf514ffb20a201a9).
 2. Within ACT, navigate to Plugins > Plugin Listing.
 3. Delete the "FFXIV_ACT_Plugin.dll" entry by clicking the "X" in the top right of the entry.